Nigel2392/quickproto/readme.md

 conf := quickproto.NewConfig([]byte(DELIMITER), USE_ENCODING, USE_CRYPTO, 2048, quickproto.Base16Encoding, quickproto.Base16Decoding)
 // RSA only used if USE_CRYPTO is true, and when sending the AES key from client to server.
-// The RSA keys are however not required, but highly recommended to securely send the AES key from client to server! conf.PrivateKey = privkey // Client does not need the private key!
-This is a security risk! conf.PublicKey = pubkey // Server does not need the public key, but it would not pose a security risk.
+// The RSA keys are however not required, but highly recommended to securely send the AES key from client to server! conf.PrivateKey = \*rsa.PrivateKey // Client does not need the private key!
+This is a security risk! conf.PublicKey = \*rsa.PublicKey // Server does not need the public key, but it would not pose a security risk.

 ```
 Then you can simply run a server with the following lines of code: